misterspeedy/StylishFSharp.Corrigenda/readme.md

-# Corrections for the Book "Stylish F#" by Kit Eason, Apress, 2018
+# Corrections and Proposed Additions for the Book "Stylish F#" by Kit Eason, Apress, 2018

 https://www.apress.com/us/book/9781484239995